cjacker/opensource-toolchain-pic/README.md

 ' ----- Configuration
 #CHIP 18f57q43
-' Comment out above line and uncomment this line to build for 16F1823 '#CHIP 16f1823
+' Comment out above line and uncomment this line to build for 16F1823/16f690 '#CHIP 16f1823
+'#CHIP 16f690

 Do Forever